 The City of Greater Bendigo is responsible for school crossing operation.
 For enquiries regarding school crossing supervision or maintenance of existing crossings call our Customer Service Centre on 1300 002 642 or email [email protected]

 Drivers may stop their vehicle on or across a driveway as long as they stop for no longer than 2 minutes and the driver remains within 2 metres of the vehicle.
 This is intended to facilitate pick up and drop off of passengers while ensuring the driver can quickly and easily move the vehicle if required to.
-Vehicles can not block footpath access while stopping on a driveway.
+Vehicles can't block footpath access while stopping on a driveway.

-Drivers can not stop their vehicle on a nature strip or footpath for any reason or length of time.
+Drivers can't stop their vehicle on a nature strip or footpath for any reason or length of time.
 Motorcycles are exempt from this rule as long as they don't cause an obstruction.

-It is an offence to park a vehicle in an accessible parking bay without a Category One Disabled Parking Permit.
+It is an offence to park a vehicle in an accessible parking bay without a Category One (blue) Disabled Parking Permit.

 Motorists should note that a parking area for people with disabilities can be marked by: